 Jan Varney, who sits on Harbour’s board of trustees, speaks about how she was converted from a critic of Cosgarne Hall to one of the biggest advocates of the work that is done here.

 Jan’s background is in nursing – she is a trained general nurse and children’s nurse, and has completed additional training in ophthalmology and district nursing, as well as volunteering in what was Bangladesh’s only spinal injury hospital where she trained nurses in wound management and infection prevention and control.

 It was through this nursing that she first came into contact with Harbour Housing when she had to come and see a patient who was residing at Cosgarne Hall at the time.

-Jan admits that she performed this duty with trepidation, and what she saw on her visit only confirmed her fears about the place.
+Jan admits that she performed this duty with trepidation as she had a negative perception of the place.

 “I’ve been told by some that this is the first place that they’ve felt accepted, and that being here has saved them.”

 Jan understands the suspicion that comes with a policy of drug and alcohol tolerance, but hearing these testimonies and meeting the people here have convinced her of the need for it.